jalbam/easpm123/README.md

 5. Use the **run** method instead of the main object and call it some milliseconds after the **onload** event of the **window** object is fired.
 Look at the Example #5.

+6. You can consider about using other events instead of the default ones to fire the script that could maybe improve safety.

-6. If you are paranoid enough, you can consider using different ways to obfuscate the strings in the arrays used in the optional parameters and also use other ways of obfuscating.
+7. If you are paranoid enough, you can consider using different ways to obfuscate the strings in the arrays used in the optional parameters and also use other ways of obfuscating.
 Again, use your own imagination.

 ## Final comments